Glossary .md

 In biology, a sample is an instance or part of a biological system.

 Depending on the observational unit chosen for representing data, the statistical sample might correspond 1:1 to a biological sample.
-Often, this choice presents an interesting cases, as variation across physical samples - targeted in the experimental design - can directly be explained by variation across statistical (digital) samples.
+Often, this choice presents interesting cases, as variation across physical samples – targeted in the experimental design – can be directly explained by variation across statistical (digital) samples.

 variable